 CPS will contribute up to \$600 for single coverage, \$1,500 for employee +1 or \$2,000 for family coverage to your individual HSA.
 Funds will be paid incrementally per pay period.
-Employer contributions will be pro-rated based on the beginning date of enrollment with the PPO with HSA plan.
+Employer contributions will be pro-rated based on the beginning date of enrollment with the PPO with HSA plan and after the participant completes the process to open the account with HSA Bank.